ChicoState/TownHall/rate_my_rental.md

 Matt - "As a team member I want daily standups to go smoothly and for them to stay on topic"

 Matt - "As a programmer I want to be able to collaborate with other team members to ensure fluidity during development to limit breaks in the code"

+Thamer - "As a user I want to be able to uploud pictures"

+Thamer - "As a Site Admin I want to be able to edit user's information"